sunpy/sunpy.org/posts/2026/artemis_2_eclipse.md

 We on the SunPy blog {ref}`rarely miss the opportunity <2024-04-03-eclipse>` to talk [about a solar eclipse](https://github.com/sunpy/solar-eclipse/).
 So when we saw the stunning photos taken by the astronauts on Artemis II, we wanted to use SunPy to compare them to other photos of the solar corona.
-I do highly recommend watching the recording of the eclipse [on YouTube](https://youtu.be/dS9qqzSF3mI?si=NFfli3b7f0tYoVDP&t=1683); the reactions and descriptions of the astronauts are worth it.
+I do highly recommend watching the recording of the eclipse <a href="https://youtu.be/dS9qqzSF3mI?si=NFfli3b7f0tYoVDP&t=1683">on YouTube</a>; the reactions and descriptions of the astronauts are worth it.

 Amongst the many amazing photos downlinked during the mission was this image of the solar eclipse: